 More information on the use of auctioning revenues can be found in the 2014 report on Progress towards achieving the Kyoto and EU 2020 objectives.

 The Auctioning Regulation provides for the Member States and the Commission to procure jointly a common platform to auction emission allowances on behalf of the Member States.

-On 21 June 2014 the Commission published a prior information notice announcing the upcoming tender procedure for selection of a common auction platform.
+On 21 June 2014 the Commission published a Prior Information Notice announcing the upcoming tender procedure for selection of a common auction platform.
 The notice provides inter alia indications on the eligibility requirements.

 Opt-out auction platforms for Germany, Poland, UK

 Member States are entitled to opt out of the common platform and appoint their 'own' auction platform.
-Germany, Poland and the United Kingdom have decided to do so.
+Germany, Poland and the United Kingdom decided to do so.

-Germany has appointed the EEX as its auction platform.
-The UK has appointed ICE Futures Europe (ICE) in London as its auction platform.
+Germany appointed the EEX as its auction platform.
+The UK appointed ICE Futures Europe (ICE) in London as its auction platform.
 These appointments have been approved through amendments to the Auctioning Regulation following verification by the Commission that the platforms satisfy the rules of the Regulation and the objectives of the ETS Directive.

 In the absence of an opt-out auction platform having been listed, Poland has contracted EEX to auction on its behalf.

 The Commission and all Member States also have a joint procurement agreement for appointing an auction monitor to monitor and report on the auctions conducted on all platforms as set out in Article 25 of the Auctioning Regulation.